tomondre/raspberry-kubernetes-cluster/README.md

 CoreDNS is a DNS server that is modular and pluggable, with plugins adding new functionalities.
 The CoreDNS server can be configured by maintaining a Corefile, which is the CoreDNS configuration file.
 As a cluster administrator, you can modify the ConfigMap for the CoreDNS Corefile to change how DNS service discovery behaves for that cluster.

+### Internal resolution

+In order to improve networking security of the pod communication, it was important to implement some kind of mechanism that would allow the traffic between pods be routed internally within the Kubernetes Cluster.
+For this purpose the following CoreDNS rule has been implemented.
+The rule resolves each request that comes to domain *.tomondre.com to the respective Kubernetes service.
+For example `lego-scraper.tomondre.com` resolves to ` lego-scraper.default.svc.cluster.local` (this is Kubernetes' native DNS records that is then resolved to respective IP address)

 ```
 tomondre.com:53 {